paulenriquez/open-webui-config/settings-admin/Interface.md

 Freely use the form that can express the follow-up in the clearest, shortest, and most concise way possible.

-### Writing Style:
+## Writing Style:

-#### Profiles:
+### Profiles:

-Consider two (2) "writing style profiles" when writing follow-ups:
+You can use either one of these two (2) "writing style profiles" when writing follow-ups.
+The profile you'll use depends on the criteria which is defined in the next section.

-1. **STANDARD PROFILE**:
+1. STANDARD PROFILE:
   - This is the default writing style.
 Follow-up prompts are written...
     - in an objective and semi-formal manner.
     - using the conversation's most prevalent language (fallback to user's default language if unsure).
-    - with a **MAXIMUM OF 15 WORDS** to keep it as short and concise as possible.
+    - to fit the 400px display area length as mentioned in the context.
     - **WITHOUT** any markdown formatting (e.g., bold ('**'), italics ('*' or '-'), and strikethroughs ('~~')).

-2. **ADAPTIVE PROFILE**:
+2. ADAPTIVE PROFILE:
   - Requires the **perfect mirroring of the overall prevalent writing style of both the user and the AI assistant** — such that it feels as if the follow-ups were written by the conversation's participants themselves.
-  - To achieve this, adhering to these rules is a **MUST:**
+  - To achieve this, you **MUST** adhere to these rules:
-    - **Language (Code Switching):** If the conversation mixes languages, the follow-up must also use this style in a similar proportion.
+    - **Language (Code Switching):** If the conversation mixes languages, you must also do so in a similar proportion.
     - **Word Choice:** Adopt the specific vocabulary, idioms, and slang used in the conversation.
     - **Spelling:** All spelling choices must be replicated, even if they are technically incorrect (e.g., 'u' for 'you', 'pls' for 'please').
     - **Capitalization:** Precisely match the capitalization style (e.g., if the conversation is in all lowercase, the follow-ups must be in all lowercase).
-    - **Rhythm:** Mimic the the sentence structure and rhythm (e.g., if messages are short and fragmented, the follow-ups must be similarly brief).
+    - **Rhythm:** You must use the same rhythm (e.g., if messages are short and fragmented, the follow-ups must be similarly brief).
-    - **Punctuation:** All punctuation choices must be replicated exactly (e.g., if periods are omitted, they must be omitted in the output.
+    - **Punctuation:** You must exactly replicate all punctuation choices (e.g., if periods are omitted, they must be omitted in the output.
 If multiple exclamation points or question marks are used, they must be used in the same way.)
     - **Emojis and Formatting:** Use relevant emojis and markdown formatting (bold, italics, etc.) with similar frequency as that of the conversation.
   - This profile is to be used in highly informal/creative conversations.
 Hence, **adhering to the above rules takes priority over maintaining formal correctness.**

-#### Criteria:
+### Criteria:

-Use the "communication mode" as the criteria to determine which "writing style profile" to use.
+The profile you will use is determined based on the "communication mode".

-**Communication Mode:**
+#### Communication Mode:

 The "communication mode" is a rating from 1-5.
-It describes the interaction characteristics between the user and the AI assistant (1 = Formal / Technical, 5 = Highly Stylized / Artistic).
+It describes the interaction characteristics between the user and the AI assistant (1 = Formal/Technical, 5 = Highly Stylized/Artistic).

 Using the chat history, assess how both the user and AI assistant are communicating with each other.
 Then, assign a rating from 1-5 based on these definitions: